zeroskull/sturdy-pancake-sheets/README.md

 <summary>Card Sheets</summary>

+- A more experimental format for a TTRPG Character.
 - All the elements of a character sectioned into smaller pieces.
+- Ability to customize you Character Sheet layout at the table.
+- Using the Card Sheets
+  - Print at "Actual Size" or "100% Scaling" for the best accuracy.
   - Use scissors, or a blade and straight edge, to cut along the dotted lines.
   - The card's dimensions are 63 mm x 88 mm, so they should fit inside of standard card sleeves.
-- Print at "Actual Size" or "100% Scaling" for the best accuracy.
+  - Fold larger elements in half for more convenient storage.

 ### Character Cards